tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 ### Workflow set support for tidyclust

-The recent tidymodels package [tidyclust](github.com/tidymodels/tidyclust) introduced support for fitting and tuning clustering models in the tidymodels.
+The recent tidymodels package [tidyclust](github.com/tidymodels/tidyclust) introduced support for fitting and tuning clustering models in tidymodels.
 That package's function [`tune_cluster()`](https://tidyclust.tidymodels.org/reference/tune_cluster.html) is now an option for tuning in [`workflow_map()`](https://workflowsets.tidymodels.org/reference/workflow_map.html), meaning that users can fit sets of clustering models and preprocessors using workflow sets.
-These changes further integrate the tidyclust package into tidymodels interfaces.
+These changes further integrate the tidyclust package into tidymodels framework.

 ### Refined retrieval of intermediate results